jdhindsa/iosdev-starter-kit/Foundation/URL Loading System/NSURLSession.md

 <img src="Images/NSURLSession-1.png" width="250">

-To understand NSURLSession, we need to have an understanding of Concurrency first.
+To understand ```NSURLSession```, we need to have an understanding of Concurrency first.
 Essentially, a CPU can have many threads so individual pieces of work can be allocated to particular threads.

 We have the following threading options in general: